 Step Wilson is a freelance biologist working with several non-profit organizations and the former Hawkwatch Program Manager at the Golden Gate Raptor Observatory (GGRO).
 For the past 20 years, he has monitored raptors at breeding, migration, and wintering sites throughout the Great Lakes and Rocky Mountain Flyway.
 He has studied raptors through counting and banding efforts in Italy, Israel, Mexico, and Canada.
 Step’s main interest is identifying raptor use of landscapes through observation, banding, and telemetry to focus conservation efforts on important use areas.

-David Wimpfheimer is a biologist, naturalist, EAC board member, and co-founder of the Point Reyes Birding & Nature Festival.
+David Wimpfheimer (he/him) is a biologist, naturalist, EAC board member, and co-founder of the Point Reyes Birding & Nature Festival.
 He has a passion for the birds and the natural history of the West.
 David has been leading trips and expeditions for almost forty years, including classes for the Point Reyes Field Institute, Marin Agricultural Land Trust, and the California Academy of Sciences, as well as tours in Mexico, Alaska, Scotland, and other regions for groups including the Smithsonian Institution, Wild Wings, and Road Scholar.

 Melissa Witte is a naturalist and field biologist turned high school science teacher.
 She is an avid birder, backpacker, native plant enthusiast & general outdoor devotee who relishes time in the field observing everything from pollen baskets on bees to constellations in the night sky.
 She has banded birds in Texas & tracked Black-backed Woodpeckers in Plumas National Forest, monitored sea turtle nesting at Cumberland Island National Seashore, and served as an educator for Hawkwatch, International, in addition to volunteering for several non-profit, field research, and education-oriented projects.